AgentMC/Sao20/Translate/En/Part6.md

 Tiese whispered and started walking.
 Next, head down, followed Shimosaki.

 Ronye looked down at Tsukigake by her feet and asked: "Are you all right?
-Not tired?", to which the young dragon answered "Of course" or something similar since it spread its wings and gave a short chirp.
+Not tired?", to which the young dragon answered "Of course" or something similar since she spread her wings and gave a short chirp.

 They walked the path stretching through the dead grass, between the flower beds, and stopped in front of the large door.